RebornX10/b2_infra_projet/README.md

 ---

 - **Features**:
-  - User/Admin :
+  - Admin :
-    - Add server
+    - Add a new server
-    - Connection server
+    - Connect to the server's _CLI_
-    - Delete server
+    - Delete the server
     - View how many people in server
   - User :
     - Manage server (change weather, date/hour, items)
   - Admin :
     - Manage access
-    - Manage User
+    - Manage players
-    - Manage connection
+    - Manage connections
   - *Specs*
     - RAM 2Gb
+    - Dual core CPU
+    - Basically, this could run on a toaster
 ------

-##### How to install
+##### Installation

 1. **Vagrant**

-   First you need to install an hypervisor (VirtualBox, HyperV ..), we used and do our installation with [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
+   First you need to install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).

-   After we need to install [Vagrant](https://www.vagrantup.com/), install the right [package](https://www.vagrantup.com/downloads) for your OS.
-After installing Vagrant, verify the installation worked by opening a console, and checking that `vagrant` is available.
+   Then [Vagrant](https://www.vagrantup.com/), install the needed [packages](https://www.vagrantup.com/downloads) for your Operation System.
+   After installing Vagrant, make sur the installation worked by opening a console, and checking that `vagrant` is available.
 Like following :

    ```bash
    $ vagrant